Parcours – Professional Residency in Philanthropy

 • cell phone charges or cell data charges if applicable

-• personal expenses and other expenses
+• personal expenses, including all meals not covered by the CAM, and other expenses

-Each participant agrees to organize their travel arrangements and to be present in Toronto at the meeting point on October 2 at 9 a.m.
+Each participant agrees to organize their travel arrangements and to be present in Toronto at the meeting point on September 29 at 5 p.m.
 The train is highly recommended as a means of transportation for this trip.

 What are the dates of the workshop?